Blue Palm Environmental

 Inspection Report

 Environmental Inspection Laws currently mandate that regulated construction have a Stormwater Pollution Prevention Plan (SWPPP).
 An SWPPP is a site-specific, written document signed by a company executive.
-This document identifies all potential activities at their site that could cause water pollution.
+This document identifies all potential activities at the site that could cause water pollution.
 The SWPPP also details the Best Management Practices (BMPs) the facility uses to reduce those pollutants in stormwater.

 Why Stormwater Inspections are Necessary In Texas